Education and qualifications:

 Where do you see yourself in your career in five years’ time or what are your future ambitions?

 I have been integral in developing Wood’s business associated with the energy transition, decarbonization and digitalisation in energy and built environment markets.
-I expect to continue leading a corporate stream working with our global clients towards the carbon-neutral target, as well as continue growing Wood’s business.
+I expect to continue leading a corporate stream working with our global clients towards the net zero target, as well as continue growing Wood’s business.

 Outside work, is there any activity you enjoy doing in your spare time that relates to engineering?
 For example, do you participate in mentoring, volunteering or membership of other engineering groups?